What Makes the Short Inca Trail Trek So Special?

 Intipata

-The site of Intipata was a crucial agricultural center in the cloud forest region for specific agrarian production due to the type of climate in the area.
-The terraces perfectly fit the shape of the mountain, which was built to provide farmland for the Incas and the South Andean camelids.
+The site of Intipata was a crucial agricultural center in the cloud forest region for specific agrarian production, given the area’s climate.
+The terraces fit the mountain’s shape, built to provide farmland for the Incas and South Andean camelids.
 The Inca terraces are designed to collect rainwater and channel it to the crops.

 Machu Picchu Family Trip 5 Day